CromwellEnage/parameter/doc/reference.rst

 use it to write your own code generation macros if the ones provided by this library do not suffice.

+Unlike the |tagged reference| comma operator, the ``compose()`` function is variadic, as mentioned before.
+However, the |tagged reference| comma operator can be invoked indefinitely and therefore does not limit the size of the resulting |ArgumentPack|, while the ``compose()`` function cannot take in more than |BOOST_PARAMETER_COMPOSE_MAX_ARITY| arguments for compilers that do not support perfect forwarding.

 :Requires: ``t0`` and all elements in ``args`` must be |tagged reference|
 objects, if specified.